Saqsy/cs-uob-overview-of-architecture.github.io/readings.md

 **The Elements of Computing Systems:** Chapter 3 covers timing diagrams, the clock, registers, and memory in general.
 It takes D flip-flops as a black box (which it calls a DFF) rather than explaining how they work, but does a good job of explaining how they work and how to use them.

 **Digital Design and Computer Architecture:** Chapter 3.2.1 covers R-S latches, 3.2.2 covers D latches, 3.2.3 covers D flip-flops, and 3.2.4 covers registers (minus a load input which is covered in 3.2.5).
 Chapters 3.3 and 3.5 discuss issues around propagation delay, but in far more detail than this unit requires.
 Chapter 5.5 covers memory.

+## Week 4 reading

+**The Elements of Computing Systems:** Chapter 3 covers the behaviour of the Hack program counter in particular.

+**Digital Design and Computer Architecture:** Chapter 1.6 covers digital abstraction and chapter 1.7 covers transistors, but both in far more detail than is required for this unit!
+Chapters 3.4.1 to 3.4.3 cover finite state machines, chapter 5.4.1 covers counters, and chapter 5.5 covers memory arrays include SRAM and DRAM.